Lower Floor: TV Lounge, Dining Room, Kitchen

 to illuminate the eating area of each person) runs the four recessed

-under-bar refrigerator.
+and concealed under-bar refrigerator.

 The